 Day One: Prairie du Sac, Spring Green

 Beginning 40 minutes northwest of Madison near Prairie du Sac, this scenic route in fall starts travelers on their journey with a tour and tasting at the Wollersheim Winery.
 Founded in 1972 by the Wollersheim family, the winery continues to expand and grow the winery’s operations.
 They have won numerous awards for wines such as the top-selling Prairie Fume as well as seasonal fall wine favorites.
-Recently, the winery completed a 15,000 square-foot expansion adding a new tasting, touring and shopping area.
 Visitors may taste Prairie Fume and other wines during one of Wollersheim’s seven daily tours.

 About 40 miles west on your scenic fall road trip is the artsy enclave of Spring Green, where travelers will find the sprawling estate of America’s most famous architect, Frank Lloyd Wright.
 Wright’s Taliesin, a national historic landmark, is often called his “self-portrait.”
 The site of several fires (including one during which his mistress and several others were murdered), Taliesin was continuously rebuilt and expanded by Wright well into his final years.
 Tours of Taliesin and several other estate buildings are available throughout the fall and fill up fast.
 Call in advance to book your tour.